fdaciuk/github2twitter/README.md

 - `npm run watch:debug`: Run local dev server in debug mode
 - `npm run deploy`: Deploy to [`now`](https://zeit.co/now)

+## Notes

+It will just tweet on production environment.
+To force tweet on development environment, edit `index.js`, on line `59`, and pass `'production'` by parameter for `isProduction` function.

 ## License

 [MIT License](LICENSE)